65 Ethics Quotes the World Needs to Hear Right Now

 - You don’t have to choose between being scientific and being compassionate. – Robert M. Sapolsky

 - The function of education, therefore, is to teach one to think intensively and to think critically.
-But education which stops with efficiency may prove the greatest menace to society.
+But education that stops with efficiency may prove the greatest menace to society.
 The most dangerous criminal may be the man gifted with reason, but with no morals. – Martin Luther King, Jr.

 - Wrong is wrong, even if everyone is doing it.
 Right is right even if no one is doing it. – William Penn